xamarin/xamarin-forms-samples/GetStarted/Notes/SinglePage/README.md

 ---
-name: Notes (single page)
+name: Xamarin.Forms - Notes (single page)
 description: This sample demonstrates a simple cross-platform Notes application that allows you to enter a note and persist it to device storage.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: